kylpo/dev-playbook/tools/Vim.md

 And, no, I don't have any loyalty to vim or feel like my Schwartz is bigger than other nerds for using it.
 If this buffer/split/fileexplorer combination became available to vscode, I'd be there in a heart beat!
 Of course, then I might find something else that I miss too much from vim, like FZF, full control via keyboard, etc...

+Vim tabs are like Mac's Spaces and virtual desktops.
+Splits are like windows, but they can show any of your apps - almost like tabbed browsers.
+In your split is an active buffer, which is like an open app.
+Open other apps with spotlight.

 https://www.reddit.com/r/vim/comments/6axcij/spacevim_tabs_managersupport_fold_tabs/

 [bagrat/vim-workspace: IDE-like Vim tabline](https://github.com/bagrat/vim-workspace)